-As per 31 December 2021, the Board of Directors of DKV Belgium is composed of 8 members: i.e. 3 executive directors (CEO, CRO and CFO) and 5 non-executive directors, of which 2 directors meet the independence criteria specified in article 48 of the Solvency II Act (the former article 526ter of the Companies Code).
-During the year 2021, there was one change in the composition of the Board of Directors as regards to the position of an independent director (Mr. Edwin Schellens replaced Mr. Christian Defrancq).
+As per 31 December 2022, the Board of Directors of DKV Belgium is composed of 8 members: i.e. 3 executive directors (CEO, CRO and CFO) and 5 non-executive directors, of which 2 directors meet the independence criteria as defined in articles 15, 94° and 48 of the Solvency II Act (the former article 526ter of the Companies Code).
+There has been no change in the composition of the Board of Directors during the year 2022.